andy-goryachev/AppFramework/README.md

 ## Features

-- remembers window locations and user preferences
+- remembers window locations and user choices
 - demonstrates common UI layouts (list/table with attached detail view, etc.)
 - runtime stylesheet generator

 This is pretty much work in progress, so don't even think of using it in production.

-The APIs is guaranteed to change.
+The APIs are guaranteed to change.

 ![screenshot](doc/screenshot.png)